Summary: in this tutorial, you’ll learn how to use the SQL BETWEEN

 Code language: SQL (Structured Query Language) (sql)

-The following example uses the BETWEEN operator with the YEAR function to find employees who joined the company between 1990 and 1993:
+function to find employees who joined the company between 1999 and 2000:

 SELECT